rafali/flickr-uploader/README.md

 You can download it at : https://play.google.com/store/apps/details?id=com.rafali.flickruploader

 You can fork this project or use the source code for any project.
 It is licensed under the GPL v2.
 I just request that you do not blatantly copy the app to republish it on the Play Store.
-You may however use it as a base to upload to another service for example.
-You should just have to republish the source code as the GPL v2 request.
+You may however use it as a base to create an uploader to a service other than Flickr.
+You should just have to republish the source code as the GPL v2 demand.

 It uses a few open source libraries:
 - [flickrj-android](https://code.google.com/p/flickrj-android/) : a modified version of the old java flickr lib optimized for Android and Google App Engine